 Thanksgiving is filled with family and food and more food.
 I know you’ll probably be spending a good amount of time at the table so why not add some fun decor?
 A turkey themed table seems fitting so I made these wood placemats with the words gobble repeated all in good fun.

 This is a very inexpensive project.
-To make four wood placemats I used one 2′ x 4′ 1/4″ plywood handy panel which costs about $15.
+To make four wood placemats I used one 2′ x 4′ – 1/4″ plywood handy panel which costs about $15.

-The wood placemats are a great alternative to traditional fabric placemats, layered on top of a tablecloth they add a touch of quirky fun to the table.
+The wood placemats are a great alternative to traditional fabric placemats.
+And when layered on top of a cloth tablecloth they add a natural texture and touch of stability to the table.

 To create the gobble words I choose to handpaint all the x’s but you could use a paint pen.
 I don’t think they need to be perfect.
 In fact I like that each x looks different and natural.